 An Instant Transfer is a way to send money or make a payment from your bank account instantly using PayPal.
 The seller is credited immediately while our request for the money from your bank is processing.
-You need to have a confirmed U.S. bank account and a backup funding source such as a credit card or debit card registered on your PayPal account to complete an Instant Transfer.
+You need to have a confirmed U.S. bank account and a backup funding source such as a debit or credit card registered on your PayPal account to complete an Instant Transfer.
 If your bank declines your transfer the first time, we will try to retrieve the money a second time.
 If the second attempt also fails, the Instant Transfer is charged to the backup credit or debit card used for the payment.

 Here’s how to start your Instant Transfer:

 - Click Send & Request.